 Pathology Student Fellowship

-An informational meeting is held during the summer where you will be able to meet current and former student fellows.
+An informational meeting is held during early summer where you will be able to meet current and former student fellows.
 After the informational meeting, interested students will arrange to spend time observing in the Department of Pathology followed by a brief interview session.
-In general, four student fellows are selected from each second year class: two students to start the fellowship after completion of Foundations of Medicine (around the time of Transition to Clerkships), and two students to start after completion of the first year of clinical experiences.
+In general, four student fellows are selected from each second year class: two students to start the fellowship in February after the preclinical science curriculum, and two start after the first year of clinical experiences.